 First, the big news: after 15 years working at the University of Huddersfield, I have accepted a new role as Professor für Komposition at the Hochschule für Musik, Theater und Medien Hannover.
-I first moved to the UK in October 2007, and alongside an amazing team of colleagues we built the contemporary music & composition programme at Huddersfield and the Centre for Research in New Music (CeReNeM) into one of the leading programmes for new music in the world.
+I first moved to the UK in October 2007, and alongside an amazing team of colleagues we built the contemporary music & composition program at Huddersfield and the Centre for Research in New Music (CeReNeM) into one of the leading international programs for new music, including expanding the postgraduate program from a small handful of students in 2007 to about 65 at its peak, representing 24 countries.
 But after 15 years — and, it has to be said, after several years of brutal staffing and funding cuts at the university focused squarely on the arts and humanities, and in the midst of an utter decimation of the arts and humanities in British higher education in general, not to mention the accumulation of the pressures of massive underfunding of education, transportation, infrastructure, the health service, and most frontline social services over 10+ years of ‘austerity’ politics, all compounded by the utter self-immolation of Brexit — it was time for a new adventure.

 Peyee and I moved to Berlin almost exactly a year ago — right around the time that I interviewed for the job in Hannover in late December 2021 — mostly as a way to facilitate her work as a singer (much of which has been based in Germany for nearly a decade now) and my expanding work as a conductor (most of which was centered around the German-speaking world).
 It was simply a lucky twist that a job opened up within commuting distance from our new home.